turingschool-examples/flash_cards/README.md

 Your results will display.
 Have fun!

-This is the starter repository for the Mod 1 [Flash Cards Project](http://backend.turing.io/module1/projects/flashcards).
+This is the starter repository for Turing School's Mod 1 [Flash Cards Project](http://backend.turing.io/module1/projects/flashcards).